-Sharapova awaits drug appeal verdict
+Sharapova drugs ban reduced on appeal

 Sharapova, who was this year unseated as the world's richest female athlete by Serena Williams after 11 years at the top, announced instantly she would be appealing to CAS.

-The former world No. 1 claimed she had been taking meldonium since 2006 for heart issues, a magnesium deficiency and because her family has a history of diabetes.
+She claimed she had been taking meldonium since 2006 for heart issues, a magnesium deficiency and because her family has a history of diabetes.

 Meldonium was added to the prohibited list "because of evidence of its use by athletes with the intention of enhancing performance," WADA said on its website.

-Potential benefits include boosting endurance and aiding the recovery process.
+Potential benefits include boosting endurance and aiding the recovery process, though Sharapova's lawyers produced statements from doctors denying the drug aids performance.

 Sharapova took meldonium before matches but never declared it on doping control forms, including at the Australian Open this year.

-She tested positive five times for meldonium in 2015.
+She tested positive five times for meldonium in 2015 -- but not during the period when she reached the Australian Open final after winning a Brisbane warmup event.
+Her defense team said she forgot to take it and other drugs she used at tournaments (magnerot and riboxin) with her Down Under on that occasion.

 Sharapova said she simply failed to read an email that stated meldonium would be added to the banned list on January 1 this year.
 In evidence heard during the tribunal it was stated her IMG agent Max Eisenbud also failed to check.